Key Points:

 While the check-in process at Caesars resorts is typically quick, this one was frustrating.
 Usually, guests have the option to either wait in line for a person or opt to use a self-serve kiosk to get their room keys.
 I’m typically able to skip the line and opt for a kiosk, allowing me to breeze through the process in minutes.

-While there were about 20 total kiosks available, I’d estimate that 33% were out of service.
-Then there was a “traffic management” issue where the next guest in line frequently failed to realize that one, or more, of the working kiosks were available.
+While there were about 20 kiosks in total, I’d estimate that 33% were out of service.
+Then there was a “traffic management” issue where the next guest in line frequently failed to realize that one or more of the working kiosks were available.

-Now, Flamingo had a couple of employees there to both direct guests to the next open machine and assist those having issues, but they were so busy helping guests that there was nobody left to keep guests moving towards open machines.
+Now, Flamingo had a couple of employees there to direct guests to the next open machine and assist those with issues, but they were so busy helping guests that there was nobody left to keep them moving towards open machines.

-Once I finally got to a kiosk myself, the machine repeatedly failed to read my driver’s license.
-It took me 5-minutes to flag down an available employee who informed me “Yea, that machine doesn’t work” and got me in line for one that did.
+Once I finally reached a kiosk, the machine repeatedly failed to read my driver’s license.
+It took me 5 minutes to flag down an available employee who informed me, “Yeah, that machine doesn’t work,” and got me in line for one that did.

-It was a minor inconvenience and I’m sure they’re working to refine the process.
-Perhaps their hand was forced by the labor shortage, but it was a time-consuming and frustrating experience for me on that one particular day.
+It was a minor inconvenience, and I’m sure they’re working to refine the process.
+Perhaps their hand was forced by the labor shortage, but that day was a time-consuming and frustrating experience.

 Historically, I’ve only stayed in Flamingo’s baseline rooms which I feel deliver quality at a reasonable price point.
-Likely because it was a mid-week stay, I was able to level up and book a Flamingo Premium Room on a comp via the Caesars Rewards loyalty program.
+Likely because it was a mid-week stay, I was able to level up and book a Flamingo Studio Suite on a comp via the Caesars Rewards loyalty program.
 My room was on the 16th floor and offered a wildlife habitat/pool view.

 On the way up to the room, I snapped a few pictures of the elevator lobby and the hotel hallway.
 I feel that the condition of common areas typically hints at what you’ll find in the room.